-How Green is Your Tree?
-The History of Real Christmas Trees
+How Green is Your Christmas Tree?
+The Story of Christmas Trees

-There is something undeniably magical about coming downstairs during the festive season to smell the pine scent and see the twinkling lights on a real Christmas tree.
-Although we associate the Christmas tree tradition with the Victorian era, the custom of bringing evergreen foliage indoors during the winter is much older, reminding us that life continues even during the dormancy of the colder months.
+There is something undeniably magical about coming downstairs during the festive season to the warm pine scent and twinkling lights on a real Christmas tree.
+Although we associate the Christmas tree tradition with the Victorian era, the custom of bringing evergreen foliage indoors during the winter is much older, a symbol of nature enduring through the dormancy of the colder months.

-It may seem a shame to cut down a tree to decorate our homes, but Christmas trees are grown sustainably and have a relatively low carbon footprint.
-We take a look at the history, customs, ecology, and sustainability of these beautiful trees that bring a little of the outdoors into our homes.
+With many people trying to reduce their carbon footprint and be more conscious of sustainability, It may seem wasteful to cut down a tree just to decorate our homes.
+Christmas trees are grown sustainably and have a relatively low carbon footprint, but are they more sustainable than plastic trees that can be used year after year?.
+We take a look at the history and sustainability of these beautiful trees that bring a little of the outdoors into our homes and investigate whether we can enjoy a real tree without compromising the planet.

 The history of Christmas trees